Skip to main content

 Geology

-The peninsula is formed from a complex of sand and shingle deposits overlying glacial till, with ongoing sedimentation from tidal processes maintaining and gradually extending the saltmarsh areas.
+The spit is formed from a complex of sand and shingle deposits overlying glacial till, with ongoing sedimentation from tidal processes maintaining and gradually extending the saltmarsh areas.
 The underlying bedrock of the Tralee Bay area is Carboniferous limestone and Namurian sandstone.
-The interplay between fluvial sediment from the River Lee and tidal dynamics has created the distinctive landform.
+The interplay between fluvial sediment from the River Lee and tidal dynamics has created the distinctive compound spit landform.
 Sea level changes since the last glaciation have shaped the bay's current configuration.

 Climate And Weather